本協會團體會員公司及個人會員皆遵守此職業守則 (Code of Ethics)

 Charitable Donations

-- Evaluation and Demonstration Products
+- Products for Evaluation and Demonstration Purposes

 台灣先進醫療科技發展協會